-When it hits this summer, Netflix's ticking nostalgia bomb Stranger Things promises to unleash old-school oddities on a tight-knit Indiana town.
-The streaming giant prepped potential viewers Thursday by releasing the hourlong drama's first trailer, which teases how one child's disappearance disturbs the otherwise humdrum community.
+When Stranger Things hits this summer, the ticking nostalgia bomb will unleash plenty of old-school oddities.
+Netflix prepped viewers Thursday by releasing the hourlong drama's first trailer, a look at how one child's disappearance disturbs an otherwise humdrum Indiana town.

 "This is Hawkins.
-Wanna know the worst thing that's ever happened here, in the four years I've been working here?" a police chief (David Harbour) asks a distressed mother (Winona Ryder) above.
+Wanna know the worst thing that's ever happened here, in the four years I've been working here?" a police chief (David Harbour) asks a distressed mother (Winona Ryder).
 "An owl attacked Eleanor Gillespie's head, because it thought that her hair was a nest."

 Buckle up, Chief.

 The Duffer brothers (Wayward Pines) have positioned Netflix's latest original series as a love letter to the supernatural cult classics of the '80s.
 Fittingly, it's set during the '80s amid an investigation tied to Ryder's missing son.
 Government experiments, otherworldly entities, a peculiar little girl, and a trio of other boys living out their coming-of-age years are also in the mix.